Trump’s historic federal arraignment was virtually invisible to the public

 Through a random draw, some journalists — including at least one sketch artist — were allowed into the courtroom itself.

 News organizations scurried to make arrangements to deal with the restrictions.
 Several television networks, for example, placed a handful of reporters and producers in the overflow room, sending them out one-by-one to report from the outside on what had happened.
-Once they left, reporters could not get back in the room.

-Newsmax headlined on its screen: “Trump to Enter Plea Any Moment Now.”
+Reporters also discovered working phones by a bathroom that allowed them to make outgoing calls.

 The limits on journalists were quickly apparent.
 ABC News, for example, reported while the hearing was still ongoing that Special Prosecutor Jack Smith was in the courtroom.
 Yet when NBC News reporter Gabe Gutierrez was asked about that by anchor Lester Holt, he confessed he wasn’t certain because he was limited in what he could see.